jake-w-liu/DifferentiableMoM.jl/docs/src/fundamentals/03-mom-rwg-discretization.md

 # Create a 0.1 m × 0.1 m plate meshed with 4×4 subdivisions
 mesh = make_rect_plate(0.1, 0.1, 4, 4)

-println("Mesh vertices: ", mesh.nvertices)
+println("Mesh vertices: ", nvertices(mesh))
-println("Mesh triangles: ", mesh.ntriangles)
+println("Mesh triangles: ", ntriangles(mesh))
 ```

-The resulting mesh contains `mesh.nvertices` vertices and `mesh.ntriangles` triangles.
+The resulting mesh contains `nvertices(mesh)` vertices and `ntriangles(mesh)` triangles.
 Because the plate is open (a single surface), all edges on the boundary belong to only one triangle, while interior edges are shared by two triangles.

 ### 7.2 Building RWG Basis Functions